mmj-ajiki/cuscheme-property-manager/README.md

 ### Setting the Environment Variables

 Several environment variables are defined in env.bat or env.sh.
-Update either of files with your note template, page template, folder, and target tag scheme.
-To get the values, please have a look at the section 'Custom URL Scheme Parameres' below.
+Update either of files with your note template, page template, folder to store generated notes, and target tag scheme.
+To get these values, please have a look at the section 'Custom URL Scheme Parameres' below.

 Using a command prompt, set the variables with the batch file or the shell file.